 How to effectively analyze your competitors – By Neil Patel

 14. Use Schema Structured Markup

-Once added to a webpage, schema markup creates an enhanced description (commonly known as a rich snippet), which appears in search results.
+Once added to a webpage, schema markup creates an enhanced description (commonly known as a rich snippet), which appears in search engine results.

 The yellow highlighted portions are what a schema structure would do.
 It displays small snippets on search results, which can make your site stand out.